raspberrychris/kidselectricvehicle/content/_index.md

 ---
-title: Kids Electric Vehicle 🏎  🚜  🏍
+title: 🏎  🚜  🏍 Kids Electric Vehicle - Get your kids their first ride! 🏎  🚜  🏍
 description: We review the best Kids Electric Vehicles so you can choose the best ones for your little ones!
 ---